 GeneCards Summary for PIGG Gene

 PIGG (Phosphatidylinositol Glycan Anchor Biosynthesis Class G) is a Protein Coding gene.
-Diseases associated with PIGG include Mental Retardation, Autosomal Recessive 53 and Hypotonia.
-Among its related pathways are Glycosylphosphatidylinositol (GPI)-anchor biosynthesis and Metabolism of proteins.
-GO annotations related to this gene include phosphotransferase activity, for other substituted phosphate groups and CP2 mannose-ethanolamine phosphotransferase activity.
+Diseases associated with PIGG include Mental Retardation, Autosomal Recessive 53 and Toxic Megacolon.
+Among its related pathways are Metabolism of proteins and Glycosylphosphatidylinositol (GPI)-anchor biosynthesis.
+Gene Ontology (GO) annotations related to this gene include phosphotransferase activity, for other substituted phosphate groups and CP2 mannose-ethanolamine phosphotransferase activity.

 UniProtKB/Swiss-Prot for PIGG Gene

 Ethanolamine phosphate transferase involved in glycosylphosphatidylinositol-anchor biosynthesis.
 Transfers ethanolamine phosphate to the GPI second mannose.